Skip to main contentSkip to Table of Contents

 Anti-Deficiency Act

 The Anti-Deficiency Act prohibits federal employees from obligating more funds than are available under an appropriation, or before appropriated funds are available, or from volunteering their services to the federal government.
-The Access Board had no anti-deficiency violations in FY 2023.
+The Access Board had no anti-deficiency violations in FY 2025.
 As required by this Act, the agency would notify appropriate authorities were such a violation to occur.

 Computer Information and Security Program

 The Federal Information Security Act of 2002 (FISMA), as amended by the Federal Information Security Modernization Act of 2014, requires agencies to ensure adequate security protections for federal information systems and information.
 The Access Board continues to make improvements to internal controls through policy, procedure provisions, and an emphasis on employee development.
-As part of this effort, the Access Board achieved its Authority to Operate (ATO) in FY 2020.
+As part of this effort, the Access Board achieved its Authority to Operate (ATO).
 The agency employs ongoing maintenance and testing to keep its ATO active, and further implementation measures will be required to meet the new revision 5, which includes additional provisions for privacy.

 Performance Data Verification